Evidence & safety

 What to do next

-For "What beginners often misunderstand about eye-area practice", choose one low-pressure action: separate general wellness content from medical questions.
-Use the related Orena guide for "What beginners often misunderstand about eye-area practice" when you want app support for that action.
-The useful signal for "What beginners often misunderstand about eye-area practice" is whether the reader can decide whether a comparison is fair enough to trust with less uncertainty.
+For "Beginner misconception: eye area practice", choose one low-pressure action: separate general wellness content from medical questions.
+Use the related Orena guide for "Beginner misconception: eye area practice" when you want app support for that action.
+The useful signal for "Beginner misconception: eye area practice" is whether the reader can decide whether a comparison is fair enough to trust with less uncertainty.

 Evidence boundary